Rismosch/ris_engine/README.md

 ## Requirements

 To compile this repo, you need a working Rust compiler.
-I recommend installing it via [rustup](https://www.rust-lang.org/tools/install).
+I recommend installing via [rustup](https://www.rust-lang.org/tools/install).

 The current target platform is x86_64, both Windows and Linux.